What Does FCW System Failed Mean And How Do You Fix It?

 • The manufacturer may have installed a specific speed range at which the FCW system works.

 The “FCW System Failed” message will often not reappear.
 You’ve done it.
-Give yourself a resounding pat on the back, and get on with your day.
+Give yourself a robust pat on the back, and get on with your day.

-If the error message persists, there’s a deeper problem.
+If the error message persists, there’s a deeper issue.

 FCW Sensor Failure